wbrp/wbrp-django-template/README.rst

 - The Django project itself is moved down one level into a separate folder
 - The main app lives inside a folder called ``config``
 - Requirements are split up into several files
+- Tests should go into a `tests` subdirectory inside the apps and be named `test*.py`.

 Config
 ~~~~~~